marzooqy/crc-clmul/README.md

 ### Installation

-GCC expects the library to be compiled with the `-mssse3` and `-mpclmul` flags.
+For x86, GCC expects the library to be compiled with the `-mssse3` and `-mpclmul` flags.

 ### Benchmark